Alcohol use among college students: Peer pressure

-A survey taken of one national chapter proved that 97% of their members were drinkers, and 64% of them took part in binge drinking.
-This is higher than the usual college average of 80% drinkers and 50% binge drinkers.
-Currently there are over 12,000 fraternity or sorority chapters in the United States with over 750,000 members which raises concerns for student college life at universities.
-A study showed that members who were part of a fraternity reported two or more symptoms of alcohol use disorder (AUD) at a rate of 45 for every 100 participants.
-This number was greater than other participants with the average around 31 per 100 participants.
-The same change was also seen in women who were part of a sorority with 26.4% of them having symptoms of AUD while close to 18% of other women felt the same effects.

 Stress

-Stressors could include academic stress, family and relationship stress etc. Penn State released a study that showed that the more daily stressors students have in their lives, the more likely students are to engage in alcohol.
+Stressors for college students can include academic stress, family, and relationship stress.
+Penn State released a study that showed that the more daily stressors students have in their lives, the more likely students are to engage in alcohol.
 In the same study it was there was also a direct correlation with drinking to cope with stress and AUDs.
 There was a higher percentage of students who drank to cope with stress who developed AUDs through their professional career.

 Societal influences

 The rise of social media platforms such as Instagram, Facebook, and streaming platforms like Netflix show advertisements for alcoholic beverages.
 These parties carry a stigma as everyone in the pictures and movies is seen to be having a great time.
 This encourages students, both in college and high school, to be more tempted to try alcohol or other substances as they too would like to be part of these events and not excluded from such "great" events.
-The National Longitudinal Survey conducted an analysis in 1997 which showed that a 28% reduction in alcohol advertising theoretically will reduce adolescent alcohol participation by 2–3% and participation in binge drinking from 12% to between 11%–8%.
+The National Longitudinal Survey conducted an analysis in 1997 which showed that a 28% reduction in alcohol advertising theoretically will reduce adolescent alcohol participation by 2–3% and participation in binge drinking from 12% to between 11%–8%.Another source of social media related influence originates in alcohol-related posts on social media platforms made by important peers and social network members.
+There is a positive correlation between having a social network circle that presents more alcohol-related social media postings and the number of drinks that are consumed per week.
+This correlation also extends to a higher frequency of alcohol use and having more alcohol related consequences, especially among college students who use social media more than any other age group.